pfnegrini/install-opencv/README.md

 * OpenCV from source
     * Patch libjpeg to mute common warnings that will fill up the logs.
 * Java 8 and Apache Ant
-    * Patch gen_java.py to generate missing VideoWriter class, add some missing CV_CAP_PROP constants and replace protected finalize() method with protected delete(). release() will now call delete() immediately instead of waiting around to see if finalize() will kick in.
-This saves you from calling delete() after release().
-Fundamentally this is no different (from a coding perspective) than using an unpatched OpenCV build.
-I have a [pull request](https://github.com/Itseez/opencv/pull/4006) that should fix this in gen_java.py.
-Then I will need to fix the other classes.
-    * Patch OpenCV classes with memory leaks as I find them.
-All finalize methods replaced with delete.
+    * [Pull request 4006](https://github.com/Itseez/opencv/pull/4006) was accepted, but I should have made delete() public instead or protected.
+[Pull request 4014](https://github.com/Itseez/opencv/pull/4014) is waiting for a merge and it will make generated delete() public.
+These changes combined will generate VideoWriter, add a few CV_CAP constants and add n_delete to release() in Mat class.
+This will prevent the majority of native memory leaks.
+Some other classes still create Mats without calling release().
+Once I figure out how to fix these in the source I'll create some more pull requests.
     * FourCC class
     * CaptureUI Applet to view images/video since there's no imshow with the bindings
 * Java and Python examples